-- ✓ Implementation of Local Solid Waste Management Plan including continuous review and application of new technologies for all systems, facilities and processes. - ✓ Compliance with all federal and state regulatory requirements. - ✓ Maintenance of long-term stable rates and prudent fiscal management. - √ 100% compliance with all ABO reporting requirements. - ✓ Operating with full transparency and good governance.
+- ✓ Implementation of local solid waste management plan including continuous review and application of new technologies. - ✓ Compliance with all federal and state regulatory requirements. - ✓ Maintenance of long-term stable rates and prudent fiscal management. - √ 100% compliance with all ABO reporting requirements. - ✓ Operating with full transparency and good governance.